Freeze-blz/toolbox/README.md

 Hint:
 - the last used input folder is saved automatically
 - the settings for output can be saved manually by using the save buttons

-- if you start for the first time, a d64niceGUI.JSON file is created, where the settings are stored
 - on the first start, the current folder is used for input and output
   - if the input folder is also the output folder, after processing the files the file list will be updated and the previous selection is removed
   - if the output folder is not the input folder, the selection will be kept
+- settings will be stored in the d64niceGUI.json file

+- a logfile is also created where you can get further informations.
+Please provide this file with any bug report!

 HAVE FUN!